What is SD Card

-- SDHC: Announced in January 2006, and as version 2.0 of the SD specification, it supports capacities up to 32 GiB for SD cards.
+- SDHC: Announced in January 2006, and as of version 2.0 of the SD specification, it supports capacities up to 32 GiB for SD cards.

-- SDXC: Announced in January 2009, and as version 3.01 of the SD specification, it supports up to 2 TiB capacity for SD cards.
+- SDXC: Announced in January 2009, and as of version 3.01 of the SD specification, it supports up to 2 TiB capacity for SD cards.
 It is mandatorily adapted to Microsoft’s exFAT file system.

 - SDUC: Announced in June 2018, and as the version 7.0 of SD specification, it supports up to 128 TiB capacity and offers up to 985 MB/s speed.

 Comparison of SD card capacity standards

 The read and write speeds of different SD cards vary.
 The chart lists the comparison of SD card bus speeds:

 The newer SD cards improve their card speed by increasing the bus rate.
 In line with a higher speed rating, it ensures the limitation of the card to use the “busy” sign.

 Advantages VS Disadvantages